June 2018 | by Jean Ross, International Budget Partnership Consultant

 Tax expenditures are provisions that reduce the amount of revenue that is collected by providing special treatment to a particular class of individual, type of income, industry, or activity.
 Economists call this a “tax expenditure” to make the point that the economic impact of these provisions is conceptually equivalent to that of direct government spending.

-This paper (available in English and Spanish) provides a guide to assessing a country’s overall framework for establishing, reporting on, and evaluating tax expenditures using criteria that characterizes a good tax system: transparency, accountability, equity, efficiency, and adequacy.
+This paper provides a guide to assessing a country’s overall framework for establishing, reporting on, and evaluating tax expenditures using criteria that characterizes a good tax system: transparency, accountability, equity, efficiency, and adequacy.